dalealleshouse/zero-to-devops/README.md

 kubectl delete -f .\kube\
 ```

-Every object in K8S is gone.
-It's easy to recreate everything with the
+It's easy to recreate everything with the following command:
-following command:

 ``` powershell
 kubectl create -f .\kube\
 ```

 The commands above also work for individual files.
 A single object is updated
-with the following command.
+with the following command:

 ``` powershell
 kubectl replace -f .\kube\html-frontend.dply.yml